ggetv/hello-prometheus/README.md

    * for histogram, quatiles are calculated on the server side; for summary, client needs to run streaming quantile algorithm to calculate quantiles.
    * check out the table on [comparison documentation](https://prometheus.io/docs/practices/histograms/) for more details.

-## Integration with Applications
-Integration with applications is done through client libraries, e.g. [Go](https://github.com/prometheus/client_golang), [Python](https://github.com/prometheus/client_python), [Java](https://github.com/prometheus/client_java), [Node.js](https://github.com/prometheus/client_node), etc. You can use the client library to expose metrics in your application.

-We provide several quick demo applications in the `apps` directory:
-   * `java-old`: a demo Java application using the old Prometheus Java client library.
-The application will be running and exposing metrics on `http://localhost:8081/metrics`.
-   * `java`: a demo Java application using the Prometheus Java client library.
-The application exposes various types of metrics (Counter, Gauge, Histogram, Summary) and JVM metrics on `http://localhost:8082/metrics`.